Use models in Model Garden

 --region=LOCATION_ID

-The abbreviated output looks like the following example.
-In the output, the ID is called deployedModelId.
+The output looks similar to the following example.
+The ID is the value of deployedModelId.

 Using endpoint [https://us-central1-aiplatform.googleapis.com/]